brunophmaia/strider-posterr/README.md

 ## Application notes

 By default, the application will initalize with a mocked data.
-In the aplpcation left menu there are two buttons to the management of this stored data.
+In the application left menu there are two buttons to the management of this stored data.
 The first one will clean the data and initalize with the mock data.
 The second will clean all the locale storage, inserting only the default user.
 The default user is placed in the file:

 ```strider-posterr-app/src/app/common/services/auth/auth.service.ts```